STUDYING IN THE SIXTH FORM

 We are a Level 3 provider offering a range of A Level, BTEC and Level 3 certificate courses.
-A detailed description and the entry requirements for all of our courses can be found in our course booklet.
+A detailed description and the entry requirements for all of our courses can be found in our Level 3 Course Guide.

 One of the important aspects to consider is the assessment for each qualification to see if it matches your strengths.
 A Levels are predominantly end of course examination subjects, whereas the BTEC subjects are a combination of assignments and smaller examinations.
 Some courses also have a practical element as part of the assessment.